Experimental Design in Practice

 The course and project will have a dominant technical part where the students will design interactions with networked devices, in order to expose the students to critical reflections on elements of interaction and resulting user experiences.
 It will explore multi-sensor scenarios in connected devices, which will be experimented with through a perspective of Internet of Things, ubiquitous computing, and device interconnectivity.

-Formal prerequisitesThe course builds upon knowledge from the courses of the 1st semester of the KDDIT program and students should have completed those courses.
-This course builds extensively upon the course Prototyping Interactive Technologies and students should have taken this course.
+Formal prerequisitesThe course builds upon knowledge from the 1st semester programming courses and students should have completed either one of those courses.

 Intended learning outcomes

 After the course, the student should be able to:

 - Conduct and report on design experiments in which (networked) interaction is in focus.